skeezicsb/PERQemu/PERQemu/Readme.txt

   - Multibus and SMD disks?

 v0.7.7 - Experiments branch
+  - 24-bit CPU with 4MB memory fixes (now boots Accent; more testing to do)
   - Update for FLEX custom floppy format, Z80 DMA changes to allow it to run
   - Changes to the DDS since FLEX drives it a 5MHz and that's kinda silly
   - New import/export commands for exchanging PERQemu 5.25" disk images with